European Qualifiers: Trio seal EURO 2024 spots | European Qualifiers

 Israel 1-2 Romania

 Romania did enough to qualify for EURO 2024, edging out their opponents in a game played in Felcsut, Hungary.
 Eran Zahavi headed Israel in front inside two minutes, planting in a header at the far post when Miguel Vitór nodded a corner in his direction.
 However, Romania responded quickly, George Puşcaş tidying up after Denis Drăguş splendid strike from distance smacked into the crossbar.
-Răzvan Marin fired over early in the second half for Romania before Ianis Hagi got the winner, drilling a low shot into the bottom corner.
+Ianis Hagi got the winner just after the hour, drilling a low shot into the bottom corner, but Valentin Mihăilă's late dismissal set up a nervy finale.

 Key stat: The game took place 30 years to the day after Anghel Iordănescu – father of current Romania coach Eduard – secured the result that took Romania to the 1994 World Cup finals.